The Managing Director Selection Process

 The Managing Director is assisted by a First Deputy Managing Director and three Deputy Managing Directors.
 He or she appoints the Deputy Managing Directors.

 The IMF's 24-member Executive Board is responsible for selecting the Managing Director.
 Past practice has been that Executive Directors may submit a nomination for the position.
 Since the 2011 selection round, IMF Governors could also submit nominations.

-In the 2011 selection, the Executive Board adopted a procedure that allowed the selection of the next Managing Director to take place in an open, merit-based, and transparent manner.
+In the 2011 selection, the Executive Board adopted a strengthened process that supported the selection of the next Managing Director through an open, merit-based, and transparent manner.
 The Executive Board adopted the same procedure to govern the 2016 selection.

 The procedure comprises the following aspects: